 How does our trip start?

-We travel to Lukla, the entry point to Everest, via plane after touring the temples, shrines, and markets, in Kathmandu.
+We travel to Lukla, the entry point to Everest, via plane after touring the temples, shrines, and marke, in Kathmandu.
 After that, we ascend to the Dudh Kosi Valley, which is encircled by the stunning peaks of Thamserku and Kusum Kanguru.
 We climb steeply to Namche Bazaar, the Khumbu capital, and then spend a day exploring and getting used to the altitude.

 From there, we take the routes up to Tengboche, sitting atop a ridge and offering one of the world’s greatest 360-degree views of mountains.
 Ama Dablam, Kantega, the Lhotse-Nuptse Wall, and Everest are all visible.
 The huge size of Mount Everest itself looms closer and closer as we pass by old shrines and Buddhist temples.